-2002/98/EC for the scope of services and tests defined in our scope of accreditation and is committed to:-
+The Pathology Laboratory incorporating Haemovigilance complies with the International standard ISO 15189 (current edition) and EU Directive 2002/98/EC for the scope of services and tests defined in our scope of accreditation and is committed to:-

-- Ensuring staff are familiar with this policy and all other policies and procedures relevant to their work. - Staff recruitment, training, development and retention at all levels to provide a full and effective service to its users. - The proper procurement and maintenance of such equipment and other resources as are required for the provision of the service. - The collection, transport and handling of all specimens in such a way as to ensure the correct performance of laboratory examinations. - The use of examination procedures that will ensure the highest achievable quality of all tests performed. - Reporting results of examinations in ways which are timely, confidential, accurate and clinically useful. - The assessment of user satisfaction, in addition to internal audit and external quality assessment, in order to produce continual quality improvement. - The safe testing, distribution and transfusion of blood, blood components and blood products. - The traceability of Blood and Blood Components and notification to the National Haemovigilance Office of Near Misses, Serious Adverse Reactions and Events.
+- Ensuring staff are familiar with this policy and all other policies and procedures relevant to their work. - Staff recruitment, training, development and retention at all levels to provide a full and effective service to its users. - The proper procurement and maintenance of such equipment and other resources as are required for the provision of the service. - The collection, transport and handling of all specimens in such a way as to ensure the correct performance of laboratory examinations. - The use of examination procedures that will ensure the highest achievable quality of all tests performed. - Reporting results of examinations in ways which are timely, confidential, accurate and clinically useful. - The treatment of patients, samples or remains with due care and respect - The assessment of user and patient satisfaction, in addition to internal audit and external quality assessment, in order to produce continual quality improvement. - The identification risk and opportunities for improvement in order to improve patient care and service provision - The safe testing, distribution and transfusion of blood, blood components and blood products. - The traceability of Blood and Blood Components and notification to the National Haemovigilance Office of Near Misses, Serious Adverse Reactions and Events. - Provision of clinical advisory services

 The scope of accreditation for the Pathology Laboratory and Haemovigilance at Mayo University Hospital is controlled by the Irish National Accreditation Board (INAB) and detailed in Scope Registration Number 207MT on the INAB website www.inab.ie.
 Additional tests/examinations for which the laboratory claims accreditation via its flexible scope is controlled by the laboratory; refer to PATH/MF/117, 'List of flexible scope changes' which is available directly from the laboratory on request by service users.
-The Pathology Laboratory and Haemovigilance also comply with INAB accreditation criteria and regulatory requirements.
+The list of tests provided by the laboratory is available to service users and patients at